pechavarriaa/Tcp_Python-Server_Kotlin-Android-Client/README.md

 * Use of TCP connections
 * Threads using `Dispatcher.IO` to be able to communicate over TCP (since main thread cannot use I/O [see](https://stackoverflow.com/questions/6343166/how-to-fix-android-os-networkonmainthreadexception)) on Android

+### Challenges
+* Creating a coroutine with kotlin for opening a new thread and sending and receiving information over tcp
+* Setting up tcp server with a systemd service on the server
+* Creating a custom adapter for the listview on the mainactivity with kotlin, to present the todo's

+### Reproducing the project
+* Download the [android apk app](https://todolist.live/download), install the application in your phone, create a user and add/mark/remove todo's
+* Go to the [web app](https://todolist.live) and login with the same username and also add/mark/remove todo's and then sync todo's on android from the menu

 ### License